grab/engineering-blog/_posts/2017-04-18-deep-dive-into-ios-automation-at-grab-integration-testing.md

 Testing and distribution are two aspects that we put a lot of effort in automating.
 Part I will cover how we do integration tests at Grab.

-## Testing - XCode Server
+## Testing - Xcode Server

-Besides being a complete Apple fan myself, there are a couple of other reasons why we chose XCode Server over [Travis](https://travis-ci.org/) and [Bitrise](https://www.bitrise.io/) (which our Android team uses) to run our tests.
+Besides being a complete Apple fan myself, there are a couple of other reasons why we chose Xcode Server over [Travis](https://travis-ci.org/) and [Bitrise](https://www.bitrise.io/) (which our Android team uses) to run our tests.

 #### Faster integration

 Unlike most cloud services where every test is run in a random box from a macOS farm, at Grab, we have complete control of what machine we connect to.
 Provisioning a server (pretty much downloading Xcode, a macOS server, combined with some extremely simple steps) is a one-time affair and does not have to be repeated during each integration. e.g. Installing correct version of Cocoapod and command line libraries.

-Instead of fresh cloning a repository, XCode Server simply checks out the branch and pulls the latest code.
+Instead of fresh cloning a repository, Xcode Server simply checks out the branch and pulls the latest code.
 That can save time especially when you have a long commit history.

 #### Native native native

 It is a lot more predictable.
 It guarantees that it's the same OS, same Xcode version, same Swift version.
-If the tests passes on your XCode, and on your teammates' XCodes, it will pass on the server's XCode.
+If the tests passes on your Xcode, and on your teammates' Xcodes, it will pass on the server's Xcode.

 #### Perfect UI Testing Process Recording

 This is the most important reason and is something Travis / Bitrise didn't offer at the time I was doing my research.
 When a UI test fails, knowing which line number caused it to fail is simply not enough.
 You would rather know what exactly happened.
-XCode Server records every single step of your integration just like XCode.
+Xcode Server records every single step of your integration just like Xcode.
 You can easily skim through the whole process and view the screenshots at each stage.
-XCode 8 even allows you to view a live screen on the XCode Server while an integration is running.
+Xcode 8 even allows you to view a live screen on the Xcode Server while an integration is running.

-For those of you who are familiar with UI testing on XCode, you can view the results from the server in the exact same format.
+For those of you who are familiar with UI testing on Xcode, you can view the results from the server in the exact same format.
 Clicking on the eye icon allows you to view the screenshots.

 <div class="post-image-section">
   <img alt="Xcode UI Tests" src="/img/ios-automation/xcode-ui-tests.png">